prebid/prebid-server/docs/developers/add-new-bidder.md

 ###Long form video support
 If bidder is going to support long form video make sure bidder returns:

+- category in `bid.bidVideo.PrimaryCategory` or `TypedBid.bid.Cat` field. <br>
+Category from `bid.bidVideo.PrimaryCategory` field should be a string value, translated to Primary ad server format.<br>
+Category from `TypedBid.bid.Cat` field should be a single string value in string array in IAB format.
-- category in primary ad server format in `bid.bidVideo.PrimaryCategory`, string value, or single IAB category for each bid in `TypedBid.bid.Cat` field, singe string value in string list, please refer to this convenience link (not the final official definition): [IAB categories](https://adtagmacros.com/list-of-iab-categories-for-advertisement/)
+To learn more about IAB categories, please refer to this convenience link (not the final official definition): [IAB categories](https://adtagmacros.com/list-of-iab-categories-for-advertisement/)
 - ad duration in seconds in `TypedBid.BidVideo.Duration` field, int value
 - bid price in `TypedBid.bid.Price`, float value